aparajita/capacitor-biometric-auth/README.md

 This plugin for [Capacitor 5](https://capacitorjs.com) provides access to native biometry and device credentials on iOS and Android.
 It supports every type of biometry and every configuration option on both platforms.
 In addition, biometry and device credentials are simulated on the web so you can test your logic without making any changes to your code.

-👉 **NOTE:** This plugin only works with Capacitor 5.
-If you are upgrading from the Capacitor 2 version, note that the plugin name has changed to `BiometricAuth`.
 🛑 **BREAKING CHANGES:**

 - If you are upgrading from a version prior to 6.0.0, please note that [`authenticate()`](#authenticate) now throws an instance of `BiometryError`, and `BiometryError.code` is now typed as [`BiometryErrorType`](#biometryerrortype).